 Basic Exercises in Physical Oceanography

-This is the first in a series of basic exercises in physical oceanography.
+This is the second in a series of basic exercises in physical oceanography.
 All exercises are structured in the same way.
 Because they are developed for classroom use they are set to be completed in a given time.
-This exercise is set to be completed in 1 hour and 30 minutes.
+This exercise is set to be completed in 2 hours.
 This is a very generous time allocation, which should give you plenty of time even if you are doing the exercise on the web at a location where image loading is slow.